compiler-dept/speck/README.md

-This creates a folder called `speck` containing the test framework. `Speck` is distributed with a `Makefile` include `speck.mk`, that makes it a lot easier to set it up. `speck.mk` contains all necessary targets to build `Speck` and your test suites.
+This creates a folder called `speck` containing the test framework. `Speck` is distributed with a `Makefile` include `speck.mk`, that makes it a lot easier to set it up. `speck.mk` contains all necessary targets and variables to build `Speck` and your test suites.

 Everything you have to do is, including the file `speck.mk` into your `Makefile`:

     include speck/speck.mk

-Now, all variables and target needed for `Speck` are available in your `Makefile`.
+Now, all variables and targets needed for `Speck` are available in your `Makefile`.
 The only thing that is left to do, is creating a target to run your test suites.
 Let's call it `test`:

     test: $(SPECK) $(SUITES)
         @$(SPECK)

+To compile and execute your test suite you can now use a simple `make test` command.

+`speck.mk` also provides you with some variables you can set in your `Makefile` to control what is compiled and linked into your test suites:

+- `SPECK_CFLAGS`: Additional CFLAGS used for compilation of every test suite (e.g. -Werror or -Iinclude).
+- `SPECK_LDFLAGS`: Additional LDFLAGS used for compilation of every test suite (e.g. -Llibs).
+- `SPECK_LIBS`: Additional files and libraries for linking with every test suite.
+This is where you put the code you want to test (e.g. -lpthread or just src/file.c).

+If you want to put `Speck` into another folder than `speck`, you can do so.
+But you have to set the `SPECK_PATH` variable in your `Makefile` to the location, to ensure that `Speck` is working as expected.

 ### Manual Setup